mistermantas/githubers-write-stories/README.md

 ---

 I wanted to try something different today.
 I wanted to write.
 Writing is the tool that helps people to think.
 It’s also something that transcends reality in a way, no?
 Well, because when you write you can create your own universe — of knowledge, of chaos, or emotion.
 In this story, they're called paragraphs.
 But less about my technique, dear reader, there's something I've been meaning to tell you...

+Is it Possible to Write "Clearly and Simply?"
+Writing clearly and simply can be one of the most difficult of all writing tasks.
+Clear and simple writing is essential to the understandability of web content.
+Unclear or confusing writing is an accessibility barrier to all readers but can be especially difficult for people with reading disorders or cognitive disabilities.
+“Writing comes more easily if you have something to say.”